ccfd/courses/cs2_lab02.md

 |  0.5384693101056830910363144 | 0.4786286704993664680412915 |
 |  0.9061798459386639927976269 | 0.2369268850561890875142640 |

 ### Exercise
-Implement the Gauss method (you can do it in a single loop without function, directly in the main program).
-Compare the results obtained using the Gauss method with previous findings, how many sub-divisions `n` are required in trapezoidal/Simpsom methods to reduce the error to the level obtained by the Gauss method using only five nodes ?
+Implement the Gauss-Legendre method (you can do it in a single loop without function, directly in the main program).
+Compare the results obtained using GLM with previous results, how many sub-divisions `n` are required in trapezoidal/Simpsom methods to reduce the error to the level obtained by the Gauss method using only five nodes ?